 Educate clients and enforce policies regarding safe and proper use of equipment and facility.
 Develop, document, and implement one-on-one, partner, or group workout programs that match the needs and goals of clients.
 Instruct clients on basic exercise physiology and inform them as to proper lifting and exercise techniques.
 Providing all the necessary information, techniques, and proper procedures for working out and helping patrons stay active and healthy.

-Personal Training Preparatory Course – Spring 2017
+Personal Training Preparatory Course – Summer 2017

 - Previous experience in supervising and instructing participants in a fitness environment is required.